✅ SAFE — Pumpkin Seeds

 Salted/flavoured pumpkin seeds are toxic due to sodiumHIGHAll dogs — plain only

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Pumpkin Seeds.
-Always consult your vet for dogs with pre-existing health conditions.
+A known health condition means vet approval before this reaches the bowl.

 🚨 Call your vet immediately if your dog shows: